 - ⅓ cup carrot juice (fresh or bottled)

 - 1 tablespoon sesame oil

 - 3 tablespoons neutral flavored vegetable oil (such as grapeseed)

 - 8 oz (1/2 package) kelp noodles, rinsed and snipped with a scissor into small pieces (see this post for instructions)

-- 2 cups tightly packed, shredded red or white cabbage
+- 2 cups tightly packed, shredded red or green cabbage

 - 1 cup tightly packed, curly kale, finely chopped

 - ¼ cup chopped basil